ddahon/mnist-from-scratch/README.md

 # mnist-from-scratch
-Neural Net in Python from scratch to train on the MNIST dataset
+The objective is to implement a neural network from scratch in Python The neural net will be trained on the MNIST dataset (https://en.wikipedia.org/wiki/MNIST_database)